ipfs/kubo/docs/implement-api-bindings.md

 handled, or what headers should be set in edge conditions.
 But the javascript implementation is very concise, and easy to follow.

-#### Anatomy of `kubo-rpc-client`

-Currently, `kubo-rpc-client` has one main file, and folders where subcommands are implemented
-- [`src/index.js`](https://github.com/ipfs/js-kubo-rpc-client/blob/ef63c43a8dcc44d94683ed353def3ef906a6ffb5/src/index.js#L105-L143) defines the functions clients of the API module will use.
-Translates function call parameters to the API almost directly.
-- [`src/*/*.js`](https://github.com/ipfs/js-kubo-rpc-client/tree/ef63c43a8dcc44d94683ed353def3ef906a6ffb5/src) folders within `src/` contain the logic for the relevant subcommand.

 ## Note on multipart + inspecting requests

 Despite all the generalization spoken about above, the IPFS API is actually very